Special issue 1 sekkisei “SAVE the BLUE” Project

-Coral reefs in Okinawa, which are among the most beautiful in the world, are on the verge of extinction due to global warming.
-KOSÉ launched the “SAVE the BLUE” project in the summer of 2009 to pass on our beautiful blue Earth to the future.
-Seven years later, the project activities have expanded not only throughout Japan but also across the entire Asian region.
+Coral reefs in Okinawa, which are among the most beautiful in the world, are on the verge of extinction due to global warming.Ever since the launch of the “SAVE the BLUE” project in the summer of 2009 aiming to achieve a blue, beautiful, sustainable Earth for the future, we have been continually promoting activities in Japan and APAC countries.

 - Campaign Period

 - Sekkisei Series Lotion and Emulsion〈Sekkisei, Sekkisei Enriched, Supreme, Excellent〉 *Except for Mini-size

 - Sekkisei White Washing Foam

 - Sekkisei White UV Emulsion